MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Experiments

 \subsection{Precipitation Nowcasting}

-The Germany radar dataset~\cite{ayzel2020rainnet} is collected by 17 Doppler radars, including radar echo maps every 5 minutes from 2006 to 2017, covering the whole area of Germany.
-The original image size is 900$\times$900, and we interpolate it to 124$\times$124.
-We use data from 2006 to 2014 to optimize model parameters and data from 2015 to 2017 for testing.
-We sample one radar map every 30 minutes, which makes extrapolation much more difficult.
-The job of the model is to foretell 5 future frames based on 5 historical frames, that is, the variation of precipitation within 2.5 hours from now.
+The temporal span of the Germany radar dataset~\cite{ayzel2020rainnet} is from 2006 to 2017, and the spatial span is the entire German continent.
+The dataset is collected every 5 minutes by 17 Doppler radars.
+Data from 2006 to 2014 are used for training and data from 2015 to 2017 are used for testing.
+We interpolate radar maps to 124$\times$124 using bilinear interpolation and sample a frame every 30 minutes.
+The model needs to predict 5 unknown frames based on 5 known frames, i.e., the precipitation forecast duration is 2.5 hours.